adamlund/creed-node-api/README.md

 | region   | string   | no | us, uk, ca, au |

 See [swagger page](http://localhost:3000/api) for complete docs.
+A small subset of the listennotes podcasts data is included to test the route.

 ## Test